PatrickMagAnime/schulevault/Klassen 1-Matura/4.Klasse/Englisch/Vocab Book.md

 - ambidextrous
 	someone who is able to use the right and left hands equally well
 - offshoring
+- contraction
+	Instead of using Im, use I am. baby (when muscles contract), or there are contractions in sth. (smaller)
 - nappies/diapers
 - laws
 - megjob